arnav0201/arnav0201/README.md

 ### Hi there 👋

 My name is Arnav Mohan.
-I am currently a sophomore at the University of Massachusetts Amherst pursuing a degree in Computer Sciences.
+I am currently a sophomore at the University of Massachusetts Amherst pursuing a degree in Computer Science.
 <br>
 ### \\\\\\\ TECH STACK /////
 JavaScript, Java, CSS, C++, Python, HTML, SQL, Code testing, NodeJS, Web Development